thyarles/knsk/README.md

 If **knsk** doesn't meet your needs, feel free to open an issue, I'll be happy to help.

 Also, you can try the new [nsmurder](https://github.com/achetronic/nsmurder).
 I've never used it and as far as I know it was made in [Go](https://golang.com).
 If you are serious about security, you should carefully examine the source code, including (source code of dependencies) before using it.
 I believe in the developer who made it, he's a nice guy, but I don't believe in the developers of the dependencies the project needs.

+### Atention

+As Kubernetes progressed and those problems we used to have on versions before `1.20` doesn't exist anymore, this repository will be archived soon.
+Thanks you all that helped make the `OPS` life a little better making this code reliable and saving us tons of time.